plotly/public-health/tutorials/ebola-outbreaks.md

 ### 3.1.
 Add Charts

-First, to add the 1990 choropleth map, click *+Plot* in the bottom left corner of the screen.
+First, to add the Outbreak Locations Map, click *+Plot* in the bottom left corner of the screen.
 A new box ought to appear with the option to 'Add a Plot'.
 Click, the *'Your Files'* option and then in the pop-up select the **Outbreak Locations Map** we made earlier.

 ![Add Atlas Map](../screencasts/ebola-outbreaks/dashboard/add-plot.png)

 Next, add the **Deaths per Outbreak Scatter Plot**  following the same process.
 This time drag and drop the plot on the right half of the Outbreak Locations Map.
-You ough to something similar to below.
+You ought to something like below.

 ![Add Scatter Plot](../screencasts/ebola-outbreaks/dashboard/add-plot2.png)